COS-IN/iluvatar-faas/src/Ilúvatar/docs/WORKER.md

 ### Default

 If nothing is passed on startup besides `--config`, the worker begins running an RPC server and does not terminate.
-It **must** be run as `sudo` in order to communicate with containerd, the system networking stack, and other things.
+It **must** be run as `sudo` in order to communicate with `containerd`, the system networking stack, and other things.

 ### Clean

 One can pass `clean` after any config to run the offline resource cleanup process.
-The worker does not delete any resources created during it's execution on shutdown.
+The worker does not delete any resources created during its execution on shutdown.
-`clean` deletes network namespaces, containerd containers, and the network bridge that were created by previous executions of the worker.
+`clean` deletes network namespaces, `containerd` containers, and the network bridge that were created by previous executions of the worker.

 It is recommended to do this before each new start to avoid a slow sapping of resources by repeated runs.